 - Passiflora antioquiensis: Native from Colombia with elliptic yellow fruits and leaves till 15 cm long

-- Passiflora caeurulea: The fruit of blue passionflower (Passiflora caeurulea) are not so exploited commercially as those previously seen, but it is also eatable and it presents the same medicinal properties of the other ones.(See Passion flower characteristics in the listing above)
+- Passiflora caeurulea: The fruit of blue passionflower (Passiflora caeurulea) are not so exploited commercially as those previously seen, but it is also eatable and it presents the same medicinal properties of the other ones.(See Passion flower characteristics in the listing below)

 - Passionaria vitifolia: Native from central America and South America.
 It presents very big flowers that can reach 10 cm.
 Its eatable fruits taste to strawberry.

 - Passiflora quadrangularis: With an oblong very flavourful fruit, having many medicinal properties for the treatment of cholesterol.
 The root is poisonous and it is used to eliminate the intestinal worms.
 In its composition serotonin has been discovered, a potent neurotransmitter, necessary for the good state of the nervous system and whose deficiencies are responsible for pathologies like depression, certain types of obesity, obsessive behaviors, insomnia, migraines, etc. It is the plant that contains the highest quantity of niacine.

 - Passionaria mollissima: It produces very early and copious fruits.
 Its content in sugar is lower than in the rest of the passionflowers.
 It is known as tacso, archa or tumbo, depending of the different places.

 - Passiflora laurifolia: Native from Colombia and Peru, with yellow fruit till 8 cm long, very similar to lemon, and flowers with reddish petals on one side and greenish in the other one.
 As in Passiflora quadrangularis, its roots are good to carry out decoctions to eliminate intestinal worms.

 The real ” maracuya”